albertoshopimasters/kit/docs/kit-customization/04_Solution_Strategy.md

 ## 4.1 Core Ideas
 - Build the app as a **Shopify Remix App** with two extensions:
   - **Admin Extension** (Shopify Polaris): Configure which products are customizable and define allowed options.
-  - **Theme App Extension** (Liquid + CSS): Visual block in the storefront for customers to customize and buy products.
+  - **Theme App Extension** (Liquid): Visual block in the storefront for customers to customize and buy products.
 - Use **PostgreSQL + Prisma ORM** for persistence.
 - Ensure modular design for maintainability and future extensibility.